-While OPD does not maintain a separate log of BWC deployment or use, Chief Mikkelson advised us that deployment can be determined based on a review of OPD payroll records.
+While OPD does not maintain a separate log of BWC deployment or use, Lt.
+Kintzi advised us that because each patrol officer wears a BWC while on duty, deployment can be determined based on a review of OPD payroll records.
 Actual BWC use would be determined based on the creation of BWC data.

-As of 11/14/2022, OPD maintained 829 GB of BWC data.
+As of 1/24/2025, OPD maintained approximately 19.14 TB of BWC data.